-The Office of Student Affairs will assist students in identifying and contacting medical assistance, the local police, counseling assistance, and reporting an offense, if such assistance is requested by the student.
+The Office of Student Affairs will provide written notification and assist students in identifying and contacting medical assistance, counseling assistance, mental health providers, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, local law enforcement, and other services available to the victim, both within the institution and in the community, to the extend feasible, and only if such assistance is requested by the student.

+The Human Resources office will provide written notification and assist employees in identifying and contacting medical assistance, counseling assistance, mental health providers, victim advocacy, legal assistance, visa and immigration assistance, local law enforcement, and other services available to the victim, both within the institution and in the community, to the extend feasible, and only if such assistance is requested by the employee.
 In cases of rape or sexual assault, the University's response will be equitable to both parties concerning procedural options and individual rights.
 In cases of confirmed rape or sexual assault, the University's primary concern is the safety of the victim as well as other campus community members.